Kapahulu New Home Construction & Renovation Project

 My passion is being able to teach people the finacial aspects and benefits of real estate and help make my clients money through real estate.
 I bought my first investment proeprty when I was 23, have been investing since and have been a top producing Realtor on Oahu since 2003 having done over 400 transactions island wide.
 Starting my development company was a natural progression for me.
 I first started working on home and condo renovations in 2007, but I didn’t start working on new home construction until around 5 years ago.
 It makes me a better, more knowledgable Realtor for my clients and allows me to bring the land use, zoning, and construction knowledge and experience to better help my clients in buying, selling and investing.
 I have become a Realtor that can bring a more wholesitc advisement approach for my clients from A-Z.

 From designing on paper, to applying for permits, to putting up the walls - it’s a long process with lots of hick-ups and surprises, and each project is different and unique.
 Seeing it come together as I move through the steps is an incredibly satisfying accomplishment.

 I like high-quality builds.
 Not just for the moment, but for years down the line.
 The standards for both building and types of materials have improved significantly so that we can build more diverse and better quality homes.
 I love to see people bringing new product and design ideas to Oahu.
-If you’re looking to buy or sell quality real estate on Oahu, or just to keep up to date on the latest Hawaii Real Estate news, contact me, Scott Startsman, at 808-291-5441 or at [email protected] or fill out the form below.
+If you’re looking to buy new development real estate on Oahu give us a call at 1-(808) 435-7754 or fill out the form below.

-I’ve worked the process from start to finish - I know how to keep an eye out for you.
+We've got decades of experience to draw from, so we know how to keep an eye out for you.